 Early Menopause Increases the Risk of Dementia

-The risk of dementia has always been associated with degenerative or infectious diseases or head trauma.
-However, nowadays, early menopause is also included in this group.
+Experts have always associated the risk of dementia with degenerative or infectious diseases or head trauma.
+However, nowadays, they also include early menopause in this group.

 Early or Premature Menopause

 Early menopause, as indicated by a research conducted by a team of researchers from Havana, Cuba, takes place before the age of 40.
 This may be due to different factors, among which are the following:

 - Family history.
 If someone in your family has experienced early menopause, the chances of it also happening to you are much higher.